elsayadewb/elsayadewb/README.md

 <th>
  I'm Mohammed ELSayad,  Fullstack Developer  from Egypt.
 I'm passionate about
   <a href="https://laravel.com/" rel="nofollow">
-  PHP Laravel</a>, and I love diving into focusing on website, corporate systems, and mobile app API development.
+  PHP Laravel 🥰</a>, and I love diving into focusing on website, corporate systems, and mobile app API development.
 My strengths lie in clean code pract .
 I believe in the power of technology to transform lives and create meaningful solutions.
 Let's connect and collaborate on exciting projects to make a positive impact!
 </th>